Calon FM: First closure and revival

 On 31 December 2020, it was reported that Calon FM would close, following a decision by Glyndŵr University to withdraw its support.
 The university had provided funding and studio facilities to the station since its launch.

 In a statement, directors said the long-term financial position of the station's owners, Calon Communications Ltd, was left untenable as a result of the withdrawal, despite being able to raise additional income through advertising and sponsorship.

 A Glyndŵr University spokesperson said it had spent more than £1 million on staff, equipment and indirect costs for studios and professional services.

 In a later statement, the station's volunteers criticised the board of directors for the decision and announced they were forming a rescue plan to retain the FM licence and resume broadcasting.

 Calon FM ceased broadcasting at midday on Wednesday 20 January 2021.

 Following a tender process involving three separate groups, the station's assets were handed over to its volunteer staff, who relaunched the Calon service under the ownership of a new community interest company, "Wrexham Community Broadcasting".
 The group launched a campaign to secure funds to resume broadcasting.

 On 8 October 2021, Calon FM announced it had resumed broadcasting after the original licence was transferred by OFCOM to the station's new owners.
 Test transmissions, including some presenter-led programming, were broadcast ahead of a soft launch of the station on Monday 11 October 2021.

 Wrexham Community Broadcasting was also part of Wrexham DAB Ltd, a consortium which applied for a small-scale DAB multiplex in its broadcast area.

 It was the only applicant in North Wales when bidding closed, and in May 2022, OFCOM announced that the consortium had been awarded a SS-DAB licence.

 Closure

-In April 2025, OFCOM announced that Calon FM's licence had been transferred again from Wrexham Community Broadcasting to Premier Radio, a community interest company which had been broadcasting a local radio service for Wrexham online since 2020 and on DAB since 2024.
+In April 2025, OFCOM announced that Calon FM's licence had been transferred again from Wrexham Community Broadcasting to Premier Radio (now Wrexham City Radio), a community interest company which had been broadcasting a local radio service for Wrexham online since 2020 and on DAB since 2024.

 The station's licence had been due to expire in March 2028, following a renewal by OFCOM at the end of 2022.